Justin Erasmus

 Justin Erasmus (born 22 January 1990) is a South African Australian professional baseball pitcher for the Heidenheim Heideköpfe of the Baseball Bundesliga.
 Although Erasmus was born in South Africa, he grew up in Brisbane, Australia where he started his baseball career and has represented both countries.

 Career

+Boston Red Sox

-Erasmus was signed by the Red Sox as an international free agent in 2007.
+Erasmus was signed by the Boston Red Sox as an international free agent in 2007.
 He was named to the South Africa national baseball team for the 2009 World Baseball Classic where he started against Mexico, giving up an RBI double and two-run home-run to Adrián González, finishing the tournament 0-1 with a 9.00 ERA.